DNWMNCR/JavaForSmallTeams/tests/300_name_tests_with_a_specification_style.md

 If the majority of people who are likely to work on the codebase over its lifetime are used to writing tests in this style then the added verbosity is not worth it.
 If a sufficiently large proportion are not then it is probably best for the team to stick with the convention.

-### Use the example style when specification style does not work
+### Use the Example Style When Specification Style Does Not Work

 Occasionally it is not possible to follow the specification naming style because the descriptions become too long and unwieldy.
 If it feels like your method names are becoming overly long ask yourself two questions